RAGEW0LF/Snake-Game/README.md

 # Snake-Game
 made using NetBeans and java
+- It has the same rules as the classic snake game
-- highsore data is stored in scorcedata.txt
+- high score data is stored in scorcedata.txt
-- cureent score and final score is displayed in the game
+- current score and the final score is displayed in the game
 - you will lose if you fo out of the bored or hit yourself
-- player will get point if you eat apple which is randomly apper on board
+- player will get a point if you eat an apple that randomly appears on board